robshape/frija/README.md

 The following section will help you set up the development environment.

 ### Prerequisites
 Install [Homebrew](https://brew.sh/) and run `brew install node`.
 Clone this repository.
 Create a file with the name `.env` inside the root directory.
 Add the following variables inside the file:
 ```
-PORT=
+PORT=3000
 ```

 |VARIABLE|VALUE                                     |